 My research has been recognized by the 2015 Alfred Einstein Award from the American Musicological Society, and by fellowships and grants from the American Council of Learned Societies, the Center for European Studies at Columbia University, the Center for Latin American Studies at the University of Chicago, and the US Department of Education.

-villancicos, a genre of vernacular devotional music from
+music in villancicos, a genre of vernacular devotional music

 metamusical villancicos—such as pieces about heavenly